 Can Getting Enough Sleep Help Banish Unpleasant Memories?

 In an earlier study, participants were asked to sing a solo song in a karaoke-style environment.
-As they sang, the participants wore noise canceling headphones, which prevented them from hearing themselves sing.
+As they sang, the participants wore noise-canceling headphones, which prevented them from hearing themselves sing.
 As a result, the participants were unable to sing in the correct pitch.

-One week later, the participants listened to the recordings of themselves singing and underwent MRI scans just afterwards.
+One week later, the participants listened to the recordings of themselves singing and underwent MRI scans just afterward.
 Everyone participating in the study reported feeling embarrassed upon hearing the recording.
 The participants were asked to discuss their feelings about the recording after a night of sleep.
 The subjects who had a good night’s sleep said they felt less bothered by their recordings, while those who didn’t sleep well said they still felt embarrassed or distressed by the recordings.

 Previously, it has been assumed that the parts of the brain that control sleep and wakefulness were responsible for causing insomnia.
 The authors of this new study suspect that the anterior cingulate cortex may actually play a part in causing people to suffer from sleep deprivation.
 The researchers suspect that in those who experience lack of sleep, there may be genes in the ACC that aren’t properly activated as the individual enters REM sleep.
 As a result, the emotional connection to the memories stays strong, even over the passage of time.
 Mr. Wassing suggests that a person’s ability to get a sufficient amount of quality sleep each night may help them disconnect from their bad memories.